openstack-archive/tripleo-quickstart/doc/source/getting-started.rst

 =======================================

-For the most basic invocations of TripleO-Quickstart please refer to the :ref:`readme`.
-The README will walk you through the basic setup and execution.
+For the most basic invocations of TripleO-Quickstart please refer to the :ref:`basic_usage`.
+This quide will walk you through the basic setup and execution.

-This document will walk through some more basic invocations of TripleO-Quickstart once you've had success with the steps outlined in the README.
+This document will walk through some more basic invocations of TripleO-Quickstart once you've had success with the steps outlined in the guide.

 A step by step deployment with playbooks
 ----------------------------------------